Titles and Roles

 - Cell and Molecular Biology

-Karmella A. Haynes, PhD, is an Associate Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
+Karmella A. Haynes, PhD, is assistant professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
 Prior to joining Emory, Dr. Haynes was on the faculty in the School of Biological and Health Systems Engineering at Arizona State University.

 Dr. Haynes is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.